CyberGodSA/CyberGodSA/README.md

 <h1> 👋 Hi, My name is Danylo Hartvih. </h1>

-- 👀 I’m interested in Data Science, Python and Video Games.
+- 👀 I’m interested in Data Science, AI & Python.
 - 🌱 Master's degree "Math in Data Science" at Techical University of Munich.
 - 🎓 Bachelor's degree in System Analysis.
 - 📫 How to reach me: danil.gartvig@gmail.com